US budget deficit hits record $3 trillion through 11 months

+While the government has sometimes run surpluses in September, Nancy Vanden Houten, an economist at Oxford Economist, predicted the September deficit would hit $200 billion, giving the country a deficit for this budget year of $3.2 trillion.

-That would still put the deficit well above last year’s imbalance of $984 billion.
+That would be well above last year’s imbalance of $984 billion.
 The previous record deficit for a fiscal year was $1.4 trillion in 2009 in the aftermath of the financial crisis.

 Congress has passed a series of relief bills totaling nearly $3 trillion that provided support such as a $600-a-week boost in unemployment benefits, up to $1,200 in payments to individuals and aid for small businesses trying to retain their workers.

-Note: This story has been updated to correct that the previous record for an 11-month budget deficit was $1.37 trillion, not $1.37 billion, in 2009.